ithinksodigital/itswebsite/content/posts/2020-building-static-website-using-hugo.md

 ```

 \
 The above will create a new Hugo site in a folder named `blog`.
 Move to it folder and run local server which is built it in Hugo.
+Server will be automatically run on port 1313 so if you open your browser and type http://localhost:1313/ your page will be display.
+Now there is no content here so you have to add theme.

 ```bash
 hugo server -D
 ```

+\
+To to it the easiest way is [visit Hugo website](https://themes.gohugo.io/) where you can find a lot of ready to use themes.